tiliarou/4NXCI/README.md

 4NXCI is based on [hactool](https://github.com/SciresM/hactool) by SciresM
 Thanks: SciresM, Rajkosto, Switch Brew
-Also thanks TehPsychedelic for working on 4NXCI-GUI
+Thanks TehPsychedelic for working on 4NXCI-GUI

 ## Usage